You are required to format and style your thesis in a certain manner.

-Your thesis needs to include a declaration page.
+Your thesis needs to include an authorship declaration.

-If your thesis includes published work or work prepared for future publication, you must also include an authorship declaration that provides details of the work and where it appears in the thesis.
+If your thesis includes published work or work prepared for future publication, you must include an authorship declaration that provides details of the work and where it appears in the thesis.
 You are required to sign this declaration AND the thesis declaration.
 Electronic signatures are accepted.

 A proforma for the front pages of the UWA thesis is provided below.
-Choose the correct proforma according to whether your thesis contains no published work, sole author published work or co-authored published work.
+Choose the correct proforma according to whether your thesis contains no published work, sole author work or one or more co-authored works.

 7.1.
 Word limits